mk-fg/reliable-discord-client-irc-daemon/README.docker-permissions.md

 - Run "chown" on the volume directory on the host system to correct uid/gid.

-If there's no userns-remap'ping involved, last option (chown to new uid/gid), after a failed "docker-compose up" invocation, can be done like this:
+If there's no userns-remap'ping involved, last option (chown to new uid/gid), after a failed `docker-compose up`, can be done like this:

 ```
 % docker-compose run -u root --entrypoint sh rdircd \